What makes our college admissions program exceptional?

 Washington and Jefferson College

 William & Mary*

-College advising at the Loudoun School is student-driven, with the benefit of individualized guidance from our Academic Dean based on her ongoing research on the admissions process and regular conversations with college admissions officers.
+College advising at the Loudoun School is student-driven, with the benefit of individualized guidance from our Director based on her ongoing research on the admissions process and regular conversations with college admissions officers.
 We introduce the college admissions process as early as eighth grade, and meet with students at various points through high school.
 Beginning in the junior year, we have regular, sustained conversations with students about their areas of academic focus, their college search criteria, and their professional goals.
 Personal meetings are scheduled with each student several times during the junior year, and these conversations continue until the college selection process is complete in the spring of senior year.

 Our goal is to educate, support, and assist both students and parents in managing the college search and admissions process to help students find the schools that best fit their preferences and goals.
 Our commitment to encouraging a student-driven college search and application process is based on the belief that the process is about their future.
 The day each student leaves for college is the most important step in a journey that began much earlier.
 It is for this reason that we encourage and nurture independence and individualism to promote future success in college and in life.

 At the same time, we have learned a great deal about the college admissions process through research and conversations with college admissions officers.
 Our Director attends information sessions for the most selective colleges and universities in the country.
 Touring college campuses and developing relationships with admissions officers provides up-to-date guidance designed to aid our students in the selective admissions process.
 We share this information with students and parents, and our Director communicates with each student’s preferred colleges to help the colleges better understand our students, our academic program, and our school.